 Your complete guide to Westpac credit card complimentary travel insurance.

-This page is a summarised guide to Westpac credit cards’ complimentary insurance policy, which is provided by QBE Insurance.
-All claims and enquiries relating to the insurance should go through QBE, rather than Westpac.
+This page is a summarised guide to Westpac credit cards’ complimentary insurance policy, which is provided by Allianz Australia Insurance Limited.
+All claims and enquiries relating to the insurance should go through Allianz, rather than Westpac.
 You can also refer to the Consumer Cards Complimentary Insurance Policy Disclosure Statement (PDS) and Information Booklet available on the Westpac website for a full overview of your policy inclusions and exclusions.

 Which cards offer complimentary travel insurance?